myapos/whatIsMyKinoPythonServer/README.md

 If you want to add permanently the environment variables you could add the command `export FLASK_APP=server.py` to the `~/.profile` file

+### Deploy to heroku

+Commit your changes and then run CLI command

+- `git push origin master && git push heroku master`

 ### Links

 - `https://flask.palletsprojects.com/en/1.1.x/installation/#installation`